jaferpilakkal/password_manager/README.md

 Hash (SHA-256) provided to verify downloaded files.

+## How to run

+The main executable file is "Password Manager.exe" in dist folder inside the repo

+just copy the file to any local folder of your windows device and simply run

 ### Verifying the Executable

 To verify the integrity of the downloaded `Password Manager.exe` file, run the following command in your terminal or Command Prompt inside the folder containing the file: